adasprilla/TouchPad-Gestures/README.md

 - pinch clockwise
 - pinch anticlockwise

-So instead of just configuring swipe up/down and left/right each at 90 degrees, you can add the above extra 4 swipes for 45 degree swipes to give a total of 8 swipe gestures over 360 degrees.
+So instead of just configuring the usual swipe up/down and left/right each at 90 degrees separation, you can add the above extra 4 swipes to give a total of 8 swipe gestures each at 45 degrees separation.
 It works better than you may expect, at least after some practice.
 It means you can completely manage browser tabs from your touchpad.

 ### TROUBLESHOOTING